TanvishGG/Discord-Mini-Games.js/docs/8ball.md

----
-title: EightBall
+# EightBall
-subtitle: A Game, where you can ask the bot a yes/no question.
+A Game, where you can ask the bot a yes/no question.

----

 ## Importing

 ```js